NappTheDev/napp-boostcraft/README.md

 # napp-boostcraft
 Crafting system for a boosting laptop and a hacking device for car boosting.
 This script is made to work with Lionh34rt's Car Boosting Script out of the box but can be edited as it's Open Source.
+Everything can be easily edited.
+The spots shown below are just placeholders.

 **Lionh34rt's Car Boosting Script: https://lionh34rt.tebex.io/package/4982932**